Nirala Sweets: Business expansion

 When Taj Din's eldest son Farooq Ahmed joined the business later, he took inspiration from European business models in the similar fields and the business started expanding on a grand scale.

 The company sold traditional mithai and its own branded snacks, dairy products and beverages.
 At selected outlets (Jail Road/Lahore, Dubai, Sharjah) they also served traditional breakfast, including puris, suji halva, chaney, lassi and Masala chai.

 In the late 1980s, Farooq Ahmed was diagnosed with parkinson's disease and his eldest son, Faisal Farooq, took over the active control of the business at a young age of 20.
 The company still continued to make progress and thrive.

 Business shut-down

 This company was defunct in 2016.
 The downfall of the company started when it took a huge loan from the bank to set up a dairy factory.
 The company was not able to pay back this loan.
-On top of that, Faisal Farooq was involved in a car accident where a young child lost his life.
 Financial troubles and personal emotional stresses kept piling up that eventually resulted in the shut-down of this business in 2016.